Provoke (horse): 1965: three-year-old season

 Provoke began the 1965 season by finishing fourth in the Glasgow Maiden Stakes at York Racecourse in early May and then finished second in the Shaw Maiden Plate at Newbury later in the month.
 He was never beaten again.
 In June, Provoke recorded his first win when taking the Childrey Maiden Stakes over thirteen furlongs at Newbury.
 He then won the Cranbourn Chase Stakes at Ascot in July and the Melrose Stakes at York in August.

 In September, Provoke was sent to Doncaster to contest the St Leger.
 Provoke was ridden by Joe Mercer and started as a 28/1 outsider in a field of eleven runners.
 Meadow Court, the winner of the King George VI and Queen Elizabeth Stakes started 4/11 favourite in a race which was run on extremely soft ground.
 Provoke was well-suited and by the muddy conditions and after taking the lead three furlongs from the finish he pulled clear of the opposition to win by ten lengths.
 Meadow Court's connections offered no excuses apart from the state of the ground, which was described as the worst for 39 years.
 The result was described as "one of the biggest upsets in British horse racing history".

 Provoke remained in training in 1966, but was afflicted by a viral infection and did not run.

 Assessment

 Provoke was given a rating of 130 by Timeform in 1965.

 In their book A Century of Champions, John Randall and Tony Morris rated Provoke an "average" St Leger winner.

 Stud career

 In 1966 Provoke was sold and exported to the Soviet Union.
 He died shortly after his arrival in Russia.

+Pedigree

+Provoke is inbred 3S x 5D to the stallion Gainsborough, meaning that he appears third generation on the sire side of his pedigree, and fifth generation (via Solario) on the dam side of his pedigree.

+Provoke is inbred 5S x 5D x 4D to the stallion Blandford, meaning that he appears fifth generation (via Blenheim) on the sire side of his pedigree, and fifth generation (via La Furka) and fourth generation on the dam side of his pedigree.